mindspore-ai/docs/tutorials/source_en/advanced_use/checkpoint_for_hybrid_parallel.md

 ### Overall Process

-Import the checkpoint files to be integrated to the network and obtain the list of all parameters through the API provided by MindSpore.
+Import the checkpoint files to be integrated to the network in rank id order and obtain the list of all parameters through the API provided by MindSpore, and then obtain the slice strategy of model.
 See steps 1 and 2 in the following figure.

 Then, update the parameter list and integrate the model parallel parameters.
 See step 3 in the following figure.